ivanov/yippee-cahier/doc/design.rst

 * (No text selected) all text above and below the cursor up to (down to) any directive apart from a ``..math`` directive, or a heading.

-We convert this text according to markdown according to the following rules:
+We convert this text to markdown according to the following rules:

 * We discard any directives or inline text roles that are not ``..math::`` or ``:math:``;